 Warren Fair, GM, Action Drill & Blast

-For contractors, today’s market conditions necessitate an innovative approach.
+For contractors, today’s market conditions demand an innovative approach.
 Drill and blast is an integral part of the mining cycle with the potential to significantly impact mine profitability.
-Finding ways to deliver a better service and providing clients with peace of mind, matters.
+Finding ways to deliver a better drill and blast service and provide mining operations with peace of mind, matters.

-From the broad solution offered, right down to every task performed on the ground, we need to ask the question: how can we make this easier and more cost effective for clients without compromising quality?
+From the broad solution offered, right down to every task performed on the ground, drill and blast contractors need to ask the question: how can we make this easier and more cost-effective for mining operations without compromising quality?

-Although the application of latest technology is an essential component, some of the greatest value-adds for clients are borne out of applying a forward-thinking, quality-based approach to all facets of the business.
+Although the application of the latest technology is an essential component, some of the greatest value-adds are born out of applying a forward-thinking, quality-based approach to all facets of the business.

 At the top level